emer/emergent/README.md

 - [x] logic for displaying recv, send con values

-- [x] up next: history for netview — need for cycle-level viewing
+- [x] history for netview — need for cycle-level viewing

 - [x] at this point, gui is first-pass complete

 - [x] v1 filters — just write as separate passes that get called — programming version is so much simpler than declarative version.

-- [ ] hippo code
+- [x] hippo code

-- [ ] at this point, we have most of basic textbook tech.
+- [x] at this point, we have most of basic textbook tech.

 - [ ] do basic test of deep leabra